-Three years ago, I ran the NYC Marathon on behalf of the PKD Foundation.
-It would be my first, but not my last.
-Since then, I have run 8 marathons and will reach my goal of 10 when I run both Chicago and NYC on behalf of the foundation this Fall.
+It's been six years since the first time I ran the NYC Marathon on behalf of the PKD Foundation.
+It would be my first ever marathon, but not my last.
+Since then, I have run 12 marathons and will reach my goal of 13 when I run NYC on behalf of the Foundation this Fall.
 What an amazing journey it has been so far.
-I have experienced great joy in running, and have raised over $35,000 to date for this amazing cause.
+I have experienced great joy in running, and have raised over $80,000 to date for this amazing cause.

 As most of you know, I was diagnosed with Polycystic Kidney Disease at the age of 25, less than a year after my Mom found out she had the disease.
 As the years have passed, my family has experieced many ups and downs.
-My Mom had to endure two brain surgeries from aneurysms, a kidney transplant and is now battling cancer.
-Through it all, her faith has been unwavering.
+My Mom had to endure two brain surgeries from aneurysms, a kidney transplant and battled terminal cancer.
+She finally lost her battle on November 4, 2014, just two days after I was to run the NYC Marathon.
+Through it all, her faith was unwavering.
 It is from her that I get the courage fight this disease.
 It is from her that I have learned what real strength looks like.
-She has been unbelievably positve for her family, and I hope in the years to come, I can do the same for mine.
+She was unbelievably positive for her family, and I hope in the years to come, I can do the same for mine.

 I will continue to run for PKD as long as I am physically able.
 I will run because I am hopeful.
-I will run for my mom who can no longer run herself.
-I will run for my children so they never have to know this disease.
+I will run to honor my Mom.
+I will run for my children to minimize the effects the disease will have on their lives.
 I will run for every PKD patient and their families.
 I will run to END PKD once and for all!